miser/egg-memdump-plugin/README.md

 It is egg plugin for [memdump](https://github.com/miser/memdump).

-> `node-memwatch` is a tool that can help us dump the heap at the nodejs server when the memory has leaked.
+> `memdump` is a tool that can help us dump the heap at the nodejs server when the memory has leaked.

 ## Install